ivalace/ivalace.github.io/content/desk/narrative-design/example-flow.md

 order = 5
 +++

-*Below is an example of my general work flow for a game.*
+*A example of my general work flow for a game.*

 ## High Level Narrative Summary